tmray/tmray.github.com/_posts/2015-09-01-you-never-expect-a-magician.md

 ---
 layout: post
-title: you never expect a magician
+title: You never expect a magician
 ---
 Truth be told I've actually thought about this situation before.
 I've asked friends about it.
 What would it be like to know a magician?